Strattoss/Gravity-Simulation/README.md

 * Trail Visualization: Witness the movement of celestial bodies through visual trails, providing insight into their past movements.

+* Trail Prediction: The application is equipped with prediction system that can show you bodies' trajectories in the future!
+This way you can pin down interresting moments and interactions.

 * Collisions: The simulation incorporates a primitive collision system, allowing celestial bodies to merge while conserving momentum, but not, unfortunatelly, total energy.
 This approach strikes a balance between accuracy and stability, as it prevents bodies that come into close proximity from gaining unrealistic amounts of kinetic energy.
 By preserving momentum during collisions, the simulation aims to provide a more realistic simulation, while keeping it computationally feasible.

 * Vector Toggle: Customize your view by toggling on/off bodies' vectors, including velocities, momentums, and forces, giving you a comprehensive understanding of their interactions.